johnhenry/johnhenry.github.io/src/pages/blog/posts/vscode-on-remote-server.md

 ---
 title: "VS Code on a Remote Server"
-description: "How to run Visusual Studio Code on a remote server"
+description: "How to run Visual Studio Code on a remote server"
 date: "7 September 2019"
 lastUpdate: "2 October 2019"
 author: "John Henry"